By Joanne Jeffries. Last Updated 25th October 2021. Welcome to our ear injury claims guide.

 - Did it happen within the personal injury claims time limit which is 3 years?

-If you’re confident that all of the above are true, then you could be able to make a claim.
+If you’re confident that all of the above are true, then you could be able to make an ear injury claim.
 If you’re not sure about any of the answers, discuss them with our expert advisors for free.
 We’ll help you understand whether you have a valid claim or not.

 What Are Ear Injuries?